dyhes/zulip/templates/zerver/help/demo-organizations.md

     **Note:** The ability to create demo organizations is an upcoming feature.
 It is not available yet.

-If you would like to try out Zulip without having to make any decisions (like how to name your organization or whether to import data from an existing chat tool), you can create a Zulip demo organization.
+If you would like to try out Aloha without having to make any decisions (like how to name your organization or whether to import data from an existing chat tool), you can create a Aloha demo organization.

-Demo organizations differ from a regular Zulip organization in a few
+Demo organizations differ from a regular Aloha organization in a few
 ways:

 * A demo organization will be automatically deleted 30 days after